169004889/flux_train_finetune/README.md

 In which compute environment are you running?
-Please select a choice using the arrow or number keys, and selecting with enter
+Please select a choice using the arrow or number keys, and selecting with enter (This machine)

- ➔  This machine
-    AWS (Amazon SageMaker)

 Which type of machine are you using?
 Please select a choice using the arrow or number keys, and selecting with enter

-    No distributed training
-    multi-CPU
-    multi-XPU
- ➔  multi-GPU
-    multi-NPU
-    multi-MLU
-    multi-MUSA
-    TPU
+(multi-GPU)

 How many different machines will you use (use more than 1 for multi-node training)?
 [1]: 1